 With 14 entertainment districts, world class shopping centers, and numerous four and five-star/diamond hotels, Dallas is the prime visitor and leisure destination in Texas.
 Tourist attractions include the Cotton Bowl Stadium, Dallas Arboretum and Botanical Garden, Dallas Love Field, Bishop Art District, Dallas World Aquarium, and Frontiers of Flight Museum.

-Dallas has a total land area of 340.5 square miles with an estimated population of 1,257,676 people.
+Dallas has a total land area of 340.5 square miles with an estimated population of 1.341 million people as of 2017, making Dallas the ninth largest city in the United States and the third largest in Texas.
 There are as many males and females in Dallas where the median resident age is 31.8 years old, slightly younger than the Texas median age.
 23.9% of the residents were born outside the United States.
 The average household size has 2.6 persons and the estimated median household income was $41,354.
 Cost of living in Dallas is lower than the United States average.

 Home of Country’s Richest